genskyff/algorithms-rs/README.md

 </a>

 ## Overview
 This is a repository implemented in Rust for various fundamental algorithms and data structures, intended for learning and recording purposes.
-It is licensed under the GPLv3 and is designed to be modular, making it easy to import into other code.
+It is licensed under the MIT and is designed to be modular, making it easy to import into other code.

 ## Features
 - Only use stable Rust